madetech/learn/core-skills/frontend-development/resources/cross-browser-testing.md

+{% capture content %}
 # Cross Browser Testing

 A software engineer should be able to validate their front end across multiple browsers and devices in order to ensure that their HTML/CSS looks correct in many browsers.

 An engineer should use tools like [caniuse.com](https://caniuse.com/) to ensure the CSS properties they want to use will be supported by all their target browsers, before even cutting some CSS.

 Often an engineer will be missing some of the browsers they need to test against [Mainly IE] for this they'd install a Virtual Machine (VM).
 Microsoft make their VMs available on [modern.ie](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/).

 An easy approach is to use a SaaS tool such a [BrowserStack](https://www.browserstack.com) which allows testing on a myriad of real devices and browsers, without requiring physical access to those devices or those browsers installed on your own machine.